Amin7tsix/incoherentterms/_posts/2025-09-08-blackberry.md

 <br>

 For people who enjoy working on the tech, the story is a reminder that investing in softer skills can be just as important for long-term success.

+*P.S.* I borrowed the phrase *mental shotgun* from Daniel Kahneman to refer to the many scattered thoughts that come to mind following a trigger.